Toppenish School District COVID-19 Response Team

 Students and staff must practice social distancing at all times.
 If individuals need to wait in a line, they must maintain a minimal distance of six feet from the person in front of you as well as behind you.
 When walking down the hallway or on the sidewalk individuals must maintain to the right of the center line and keep a steady pace to ensure social distancing.
 Individuals should not be allowed to congregate in groups.

 Classroom set up will maximize the available square footage.
 Students will be facing the same direction when possible.
 Barriers will be provided as needed.
 Assigned seating charts will be implemented in each classroom.
 Doors leading to an interior hallway will remain open and windows will be adjusted to facilitate ventilation.
 Soap, paper towels, hand sanitizer, and disinfecting agent will be available at all times.
-Students will have designated seating/work areas spaced out as much as possible with a minimum of six feet between students.
+Students will have designated seating/work areas spaced out as much as possible with a minimum of three feet between students in the classroom settting.
+They will maintain six feet of distance when masks are off (i.e. when eating).

 - Students will bring their Chromebooks to class every day and will bring their own materials.